stevenGarciaDev/simple-meditation-app-expo-react-native/README.md

 Download the [Expo Go](https://expo.dev/go) app onto your device, then use it to scan the QR code from Terminal and run.

+**iOS Simulator**

+Navigate to the [Expo documentation](https://docs.expo.dev/workflow/ios-simulator/) to learn how to install and run your application on an iOS Simulator for local development.

+**Android Emulator**

+Navigate to the [Expo documentation](https://docs.expo.dev/workflow/android-studio-emulator/) to learn how to install and run your application on an Android Emulator for local development.

 ## <a name="snippets">🕸️ Snippets</a>

 <details>